florea-mihai/florea-mihai.github.io/README.md

 ## About Me

-I am a versatile and results-driven Full-Stack Digital Media Specialist with expertise in Front-End Web Development, Digital Marketing, and Photo & Video Editing, complemented by a passion for VR/AR technologies.
-My focus is on leveraging technical and creative skills to deliver innovative digital solutions and impactful marketing strategies.
+I am a versatile and results-driven Full-Stack Digital Media Specialist with a rich blend of expertise in Front-End Web Development, Digital Marketing, and Photo & Video Editing, complemented by a passion for VR/AR technologies.
+I leverage technical and creative skills to deliver innovative digital solutions and impactful marketing strategies.

+### Core Competencies
-- **Marketing Expertise:** Crafting and executing data-driven marketing campaigns to enhance brand presence and engagement, with a strong focus on SEO, social media, and content strategy.
+- **Marketing Expertise:** Crafting and executing data-driven campaigns to enhance brand presence with a strong focus on SEO, social media, and content strategy.
-- **Web Development:** Designing and optimizing user-centered digital experiences using modern web technologies, ensuring alignment with brand goals and seamless functionality across platforms.
+- **Web Development:** Designing and optimizing user-centered digital experiences using modern web technologies, ensuring seamless functionality across platforms.
-- **Visual Content Creation:** Producing and editing high-quality visual content using Adobe Photoshop, Adobe Premiere Pro, and Adobe After Effects to effectively communicate brand narratives.
+- **Visual Content Creation:** Producing and editing high-quality visual content using Adobe Photoshop, Adobe Premiere Pro, and Adobe After Effects.
 - **VR/AR Technologies:** Developing immersive VR and AR experiences to elevate user interaction and engagement.

 ---